Melanin Beauty Awards: Best Haircare & Protective Style Products

 Cécred Hydrating Shampoo for Dry Hair

 Cécred’s Hydrating Shampoo is the kind of shampoo that makes your hair feel loved, not stripped.
-The lather is rich and silky, it glides through easily, and your hair comes out clean but still soft and manageable.
-With an African oil blend, hyaluronic acid, and a Phyto-Collagen Complex, it keeps your strands strong and hydrated.
+The lather is rich and silky, it glides through easily, and hair comes out clean but still soft and manageable.
+With an African oil blend, hyaluronic acid, and a phyto-collagen complex, it keeps your strands strong and hydrated.

 Hair Masks